yuvalamar75/OOP-Ex4/README.md

 * add player and hit anywhere in the board. choose : stepRun\ autoRun\ runAlgo.

+# view your scores
-in order to see your scores and compare it when the pacman moves by algorithem or being clicked, hit the show statics botton to do so.
+in order to see your scores and compare it when the pacman moves by algorithem or being clicked, hit the show statics button to do so.

 enjoy!